 Today is International Women’s Day so we’re celebrating the awesome women who’ve inspired us.
 And are us … because us ladies make up half of Team Toast.
 We also know that half of you reading this will be female too.
-Beer’s no longer just for boys.
+Beer’s not just for boys.

 The World Economic Forum predicts the gender gap won’t close entirely until 2186.
 It’s bonkers that we won’t see gender parity for 170 years!
 International Women’s Day can be an important catalyst for driving greater change for women.
 So today we’re put gender on the agenda and raising a Toast to women everywhere.

 Louisa did the ground work to get Toast started back in 2015, from sourcing surplus bread for our first batch to finding our first brewery partner at Hackney Brewery and getting the initial design work for the label.
 She’s had a varied career, which has all been incredibly useful to Toast as a start-up.
 She’s a qualified accountant on one hand, so manages the money side of the business.
 On the other, she’s a Digital Mum, so is responsible for our social media strategy and wider comms.

 We asked her when she felt inspired her to #BeBoldForChange:

 “I left a well paid job in financial services to travel South America.
 Visiting the Amazon inspired me to study for a environmental masters degree and move into a rewarding career in sustainability.
 When I started my family, I took another break but soon found myself working for the inspirational Tristram Stuart and starting Toast.
 Sometimes you have to trust your instincts and jump.
 There’s a trampoline waiting.”